 And remember - sometimes when we notice worry thoughts we can tell ourselves just to LET IT GO

-It can also help to take some nice deep breaths.
+It can also help to take some nice deep breaths - in through your nose and out through your mouth.

 And remember that talking to someone can also help.